MPIC FAQ

 To comply with new CA/B Forum requirements (Ballot SC-067), Sectigo is implementing Multi-Perspective Issuance Corroboration (MPIC)—a security enhancement for TLS certificate issuance.
 This new validation process ensures that traditional Domain Control Validation (DCV) and Certificate Authority Authorization (CAA) checks are verified from multiple independent network perspectives.

-As of May 2025, MPIC is expected to enter a reporting phase for S/MIME certificate issuance as well.
-Exact date will be advised beforehand.
+As of May 2025, MPIC entered a reporting phase for S/MIME certificate issuance as well.

 Who is affected?

 Customers requesting publicly trusted TLS certificates that require DCV and CAA validation.
 This includes organizations using ACME-based automation, HTTP, DNS, or email-based DCV methods.
-S/MIME certificates are expected to follow the same requirements in the near future.
+S/MIME certificates follow the same requirements.

 Why is this change happening?